Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 What You Need

-1. Current Oregon CHL card
+1. Your current Oregon CHL card

 2. Two forms of ID